The emails get sent - honest. But several people claim they don't get them, or that they get them intermittently.

-Trust all Hayling U3A emails in Windows Outlook 2007
+Trust all Hayling U3A emails in Microsoft Outlook

 This is the email program provided with Microsoft Office - not Outlook Express (which is now replaced by Windows Live Mail that works in a similar way - see below).

-All the versions of Outlook are very similar so these instructions will probably work if you use an earlier or later version.
+All the versions of Outlook are very similar so these instructions will probably work with your version.

 Right click any email you have received from Hayling U3A and: